 You can choose.
 And you can discover who you are.
 What makes you…you.
 What makes you peaceful and relaxed?
 What prevents it?
 What makes you the man that you are–what stops you from being the man you want to be?

 If you’re struggling with finding your own version of being a man.
-If you want to break out of the masculinity prison and feel free to define for yourself just what your masculinity is, then welcome, and I’d love to hear more about your journey.
-Please comment below and sharing with each other will remind you you’re not alone in this.
+If you want to break out of the masculinity prison and feel free to define for yourself just what your masculinity is please get in contact with me for a free phone consultation.